Mary Jane Haake: Educator and consultant

 Haake began educating with seminars at the first NCTA convention in 1991 on lips and cheek blush.
 When Alfredo Gonzalez, a Latin micropigmentation instructor, decided to organize international training, Haake was usually among the teams he assembled to travel to different countries.
 She has been approved as a State of Oregon Continuing Education Instructor since 1998 for advanced instruction on tattooing and permanent makeup, and continues to offer seminars and classes in cosmetic and decorative tattooing both in the USA and abroad.

 Whether it is helping an actor in a TV show, advising Multnomah County's Health and Sanitation Department or helping the insurance industry define a list of insurable work, Ms. Haake is comfortable bringing her industry's voice to the table.
-Her dedication brought her to the attention of Governor Barbara Roberts, who appointed Haake to Oregon's Advisory Council for Electrology, Permanent Color Technicians and Tattoo Artists from 1991-1996.
+Her dedication brought her to the attention of Governor Barbara Roberts, who appointed Haake to Oregon's Advisory Council for Electrology, Permanent Color Technicians and Tattoo Artists from 1991 to 1996.

 In 2009, when the Portland Art Museum (PAM) decided to showcase the art of tattoo, Mary Jane Haake was approached for help.
 "We've come full circle" she thought.

 Historian and author

-PAM's three month exhibit "Marking Portland: The Art of Tattoo" included a one-day expo and floor show.
+PAM's three-month exhibit "Marking Portland: The Art of Tattoo" included a one-day expo and floor show.
 Haake organized a historic exhibit for Skinvisible that included powdered pigment and the Listerine they mixed it with, old handmade tattoo machines, Bert Grimm flash, historic photos, and Elizabeth Weinzirl, "The World's Greatest Tattoo Fan", images and memorabilia.
 On August 2, 2009, Haake also moderated a panel on the History of Tattoos in Portland which included Don Deaton, Jeff Johnson and Cherie Hiser.

 Haake has written a number of articles about Grimm and Weinzirl, whose body was covered with his work exclusively.